Alfresco/acs-deployment/docs/helm/README.md

 ### Previous versions

 To install older versions of Alfresco, download the relevant values file from [this folder](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services).
-Each of files have image tags which override default ones to the specific version.
-Deploying the specific version of ACS can be achieved by executing the
-following:
+Each file includes image tags that override the default tags, allowing you to deploy a specified ACS version.
+To deploy a particular ACS version, pass such file as an additional argument to the install command like the following:

    ```bash
    helm install acs alfresco/alfresco-content-services \